 I was reluctant to start reading Leave the World Behind by Rumaan Alam which we are to discuss next week at book group.
 I knew it was going to be difficult to read.
 Sure enough, I felt on the verge of a panic attack through most of the book – even writing about it now is accelerating my heart rate.
 It is the purpose of good art, I’ve heard, to make us uncomfortable and to challenge us.
 This book does both.
 Rather than warning us, it sets down the inevitability of our doom, hence my anxiety.

 To put the timing of reading the book into context, we have just commemorated 10 years since the February 2011 earthquake and two years since the mosque shootings.
 The book reminded me of the quietness that fell over the city in both cases (apart from sirens and helicopters) as if we were all holding our collective breath, alert to danger.
 The fearful nights.
 The practised calm we had to show our students in aftershock after aftershock and in the long hours of lockdown.
-This is something worse.
-At least the characters still have electricity and water in their remote and ironically detailed luxurious holiday home with its frivolously stocked refrigerator, although there is a blackout in the city where they usually live – and we are given glimpses of what that implies in a city of high-rise buildings and grid-locked traffic.
+Alam raises the stakes in this book.
+At least the characters still have electricity and water in their remote and ironically detailed luxurious holiday home with its frivolously stocked refrigerator – symbolic of denial and unpreparedness – although there is a blackout in the city where they usually live, and we are given glimpses of what that implies in a city of high-rise buildings and grid-locked traffic.

 The book shows how our deepest fears about the future of humanity are well-founded.
 We are in the middle of a global pandemic of a sort to which we may have to become accustomed.
-Which will get us first, our casual disregard for our impact on nature or the illogical drive we seem to have to self-destruct with warfare?
+Which will get us first, our casual disregard for our impact on nature (one consequence of which is the increased possibility of cross-over infection from wild animals to humans) or the illogical drive we seem to have to self-destruct with warfare?
 Or both?
 In the book, herds of migrating deer stand aloof and look toward the house with accusing stares.
 In them I can see Greta Thunberg’s “I told you so” look.
 The two teenage characters don’t seem to have her knowledge or drive.
 Both are reliant on their digital devices – although one may have more chance of survival, it seems, due to her reading of (dystopian?) fiction.